torres-alexis/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

   - \*_AmpSeq_v1_runsheet.csv (table containing metadata required for processing, including the raw reads files location)
   - \*-ISA.zip (the ISA archive of the OSD datasets to be processed, downloaded from the OSDR)
   - config.yaml (configuration file containing the metadata from the runsheet (\*_AmpSeq_v1_runsheet.csv), required for running the SW_AmpIllumina workflow)
-  - Unique-Sample-IDs.txt (text file containing the IDs of each sample used, required for running the SW_AmpIllumina workflow)
+  - unique-sample-IDs.txt (text file containing the IDs of each sample used, required for running the SW_AmpIllumina workflow)
 - **DAA and Visualization Outputs:**
   - dendrogram_by_group.png (Dendrogram of euclidean distance - based hierarchical clustering of the samples, colored by experimental groups)
   - PCoA_w_labels.png (Principle Coordinates Analysis plot of VST transformed ASV counts, with sample labels)